Monterey Bay FC: From Fresno to the Monterey Bay

 Monterey Bay F.C. is a continuation of the USL Championship's former Fresno FC franchise.
 The team, owned by Ray Beshoff, ceased operations after the 2019 season because he was unable to secure construction of a soccer-specific stadium.
 Beshoff retained franchise rights and sought another place in California to relocate.
-On February 1, 2021, Monterey Bay F.C. joined the USL Championship.
+On February 1, 2021, Monterey Bay F.C. joined the USL Championship, playing in the league's Western Conference.
 The club's Sporting Director is two-time MLS Coach of the Year, Frank Yallop.
 Yallop had previously served as general manager of Fresno FC.
 In April 2021, former San Jose Earthquakes captain, Ramiro Corrales, joined the team staff as a technical advisor.
 Corrales, a native of Salinas, began and ended his playing career in the Monterey Bay Area.
 His career began with the Monterey Bay Jaguars in 1995 before joining the San Jose Clash (later renamed "Earthquakes") in 1996.
 He last served as a player-coach with Santa Cruz Breakers during the 2018 USL PDL season.
 General manager Frank Yallop was also named head coach on April 22, 2021, with Ramiro Corrales as assistant coach.

 First USL Championship seasons

 The club announced their first signing, Walmer Martinez, on December 22, 2021.
-Born in Santa Cruz, Martinez had previously played with fellow USL Championship side Hartford Athletic but was brought in by Monterey Bay, through a transfer for an undisclosed fee, to play professionally at the same campus he had featured collegiately with CSUMB.
+Born in Santa Cruz, Martinez had previously played with fellow USL Championship side Hartford Athletic but was brought in by Monterey Bay, through a transfer for an undisclosed fee, to play professionally at the same campus he had featured collegiately with California State University Monterey Bay.
 The club's ever first match was a pre-season encounter away to MLS club San Jose Earthquakes.
 Monterey Bay ended up losing the encounter 4–2.
 The club's final signing before the season started was another local product and CSUMB alum, Adrian Rebollar.
 Rebollar, a native of Watsonville, was a trialist during the preseason and made it to the first team.
 Due to the timing of the renovation of Cardinale Stadium, the team started the regular season with seven consecutive league road matches.
 The club's first ever professional win occurred on March 26, 2022, in their third ever match, away to nearby Northern California side Oakland Roots SC.
 Club captain Hugh Roberts scored the winning goal of the 2–3 victory in the final minute of regulation.
 Another away match was added to their schedule for their US Open Cup debut, an away match against NISA club Bay Cities FC.
 Monterey Bay ultimately suffered an upset, losing 2–1 against the 3rd division side.
 The club had their first ever home match on May 7, 2022, defeating Las Vegas Lights FC 1–0 on a goal by Walmer Martinez in the 56th minute.
 After a late playoff push, the Union ultimately finished their inaugural season in 12th place, second to last in the Western Conference and seven points away from qualifying for the playoffs.